zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

     {[4 2 1]}    {[    1]}
   ```
 In this case, `[4 2 1]` can't be decomposed any further.
 Nevertheless, instead of trial-and-error, how can we know if it's decomposable using mathematics principle?
+Let's make things easier.
+Can we create a non-decomposable partition with 2 non-decomposable partition?